bstrie/rust-rustic/README.md

 As you can see, you can use `?expr` to insert a logging statement for `expr`.

 What's really happening here is that Rustic is just remembering all the commands you've entered, recompiling the lot of it with every evaluation pass, and running the program anew.
-This means that if you evaluate commands with visible side effects, these will be repeated at each evaluation:
+This means that if you evaluate commands with side effects, these will recur with each evaluation:

     Input:
     log(error, "side effects!");